Add To Favorites

 With Crayola Color Wonder™ Markers and Paper, outline a parrot, perhaps sitting on a perch or a tree branch.
 Fill in the outline using Color Wonder™ Paints.
 Blend red, blue, and yellow to get a wide variety of bright parrot colors.
 Use the brush to get different effects--stroke for a feathery look, swirl for a smoother one, dab for a stippled effect.
 Air-dry the paint.

-How many different species of parrots are represented by the paintings in your class?
+How many different species of parrots are represented by the paintings in the class?
 Consider making a colorful parrot display with labels!

 Explore the animal kingdom!
 Shape creatures and their features—dots, stripes, prickly tongues, or antennae—one creature